grzegorz-aniol/server-watchdog/README.md

 # S3 File modification checker

-Applications check existence of file in S3 bucket.
-If the file doesn't exist or the file is older than expected age then altert it sent.
+Applications check existence of file in S3 bucket and sends an SNS alter in following scenarios:
+* the file doesn't exist
+* file has 0 bytes
+* file is older than expected

 ## Variables applicable for S3 File Checker
 * WATCH_SNSTOPIC   // REQUIRED (arn for the topic)
 * WATCH_BUCKETNAME - bucket name